nouran25/Long-and-Colon-Cancer-Classification/README.md

-# Long-and-Colon-Cancer-Classification
+# Lung-and-Colon-Cancer-Classification
-Long and Colon Cancer Classification using CNN
+Lung and Colon Cancer Classification using CNN